TrickAndTrack/Multi-Threading/README.md

 # Multi-Threading
-Wheater is process bases or thread based the main Objective of multiThreading is reduced response time of section & to improve the perfromance
+Whether it is process-based or thread-based, the main objective of multi-threading is to reduce the response time of sections and improve performance.
-The main imp Application area of multithreading are are to develope multimedia graphics to develope annimation to develope viode games. to develope web serice 7 application server etc.
+The main application areas of multithreading are the development of multimedia graphics, animation, and video games. to develop a web-based Windows application server, etc.

-whenever independant jobs are there there is a best sutibale concept multithreading.
+Whenever independent jobs are there, there is a best-suited concept of multithreading.

-Thread:-> is a flow of excutions we can define thread in the fallowing two way by extendign thread class & by implmenting runnable interface.
+Thread: There is a flow of executions.
+We can define threads in two ways: by extending thread classes and by implementing runnable interfaces.

 # 1) extending thread class
-Main Method excuted by main Thread.
+The main method is executed by the main thread.
-Output of thread is various from system to system & JVM to JVM.
+The output of threads varies from system to system and JVM to JVM.

 ## Case 1: Thread shedular
-it is a part of part of JVM it ia a resposnsible to shedular threads that is if multiple threads are waiting to get chance of execution. then in which order thread will be excuted is decided by thred shedular.
+It is a part of JVM that is responsible for scheduler threads, that is if multiple threads are waiting to get a chance of execution. then in which order the thread will be executed is decided by the scheduler.
-We can not expect exact algorithm fallowed by thread shedular it is varied from JVM to JVM. hence we cant expect thread exicuction order & eaxct output.
+We cannot expect an exact algorithm followed by a thread scheduler; it varies from JVM to JVM.
+Hence, we cannot expect thread execution order or execution output.

-Hence whenever situvation comes to multithreading there is No garanty for exact output but we can provide output serveral possible.
+Hence, whenever the situation comes to multithreading, there is no guarantee for exact output, but we can provide the output as soon as possible.

 The total process is called a thread.